PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 standard gates sequentially under `uv`, confirm the expected 28/26 inventory, and commit and push the complete implementation.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Post-cleanup SiNet/CSP-attention implementation checkpoint

+`passes/post_cleanup_sinet_csp_attention_orchestration.py` now provides
+`run_post_cleanup_sinet_csp_attention_cleanup()`.
+It receives the exact shared `ModelIRPassContext`, calls `run_sinet_preadd_resize_recovery()` with that context, then calls `_optimize_transpose_csp_attention_nhwc_chains()` with the same context's exact model and `LayoutState`.
+It returns both complete raw results by identity.
+Runtime injection proves fixed order, context/model/layout identity, and result identity without result-driven control flow.

+The lowerer removes `_post_cleanup_sinet_preadd_resize_results` and supplies the new owner's element `[1]` directly to the unchanged `cleanup.post_cleanup.csp_attention` record.
+The recorded very-late prune/reconcile phase remains its direct predecessor and the recorded SA/PA MirrorPad phase remains its direct successor.
+Both child owners, the retained lowerer compatibility wrappers, the nested terminal-SiNet callback route, public APIs, artifacts, dependencies, and TensorFlow isolation remain unchanged.

+The first fixed 9-file affected run was deliberately executed before stale expectations were changed and recorded `285 passed / 10 failed`, with failures across 6 files.
+All failures were stale direct-target, wrapper-call, owner, phase-expression, neighboring-boundary, or Call/Subscript-count assertions caused by the ownership move.
+No runtime identity, schema, phase-count, or TensorFlow failure was found.
+Sequential validation now passes: focused `5`, fixed affected `295`, terminal-layout/efficiency `92`, core `55`, result contracts `196`, phase store `2`, and TensorFlow import-blocking, default-direct, and `-cotof` `11`.
+Ruff, bytecode compilation, and whitespace checks pass.

+The read-only AST audit reports 28 raw unconsumed results and 26 managed results after excluding exactly `_layout_pass_set_1_initial_attention_recovery_results` and `_layout_pass_set_1_post_binary_attention_recovery_results`.
+The removed post-cleanup SiNet target has zero stores, the new CSP owner expression occurs once, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.
+No real-model conversion was repeated for this ownership-only extraction.
+The temporary initial affected-run report was removed from `/tmp` after its failure classification was preserved here.

+At resume, refresh the managed 26-result inventory and choose the next smallest source-adjacent, semantically closed observation-only boundary.
+Characterize its guards, recorded phase neighbors, option policy, exact context and callback identities, complete child schemas, and independent routes before changing production.
+Continue to run all `uv` validation sequentially, then commit and push each complete unit.
+Do not create, update, reopen, or otherwise modify a pull request.